12 Project Management Principles With Examples

 • Specific: The building should have five floors with office spaces, meeting rooms, and parking facilities.

-• Measurable: The project progress can be tracked based on completion of each floor and installation of utilities.
+• Measurable: The project progress can be tracked based on the completion of each floor and installation of utilities.

 • Achievable: The construction team has experience in similar projects and access to required materials and equipment.